Sardor-M/Expense_Manager/README.md

 ## What is the use of this Repo

-This Project is a Simple ReactJS Project which demonstrates the following
+This Project is a Simple ReactJS Project which demonstrates the implementation of
-1. The implementation of

    - **useRef**
    -  **useContext**,
    -  **useState**